 Consuming foods high in antioxidants is great for overall health, as they fight inflammation and oxidative stress.
-Chronic inflammation has been linked with cardiovascular disease, diabetes, depression, Parkinson’s disease, and even hypertension!
-Fruits, vegetables, and herbs are the best sources of antioxidants.
+Chronic inflammation has been linked to cardiovascular disease, diabetes, depression, Parkinson’s disease, and even hypertension!
+Fruits, vegetables, and herbs are the best dietary sources of antioxidants.

 Vitamin E for good brain health

-Moreover, among the most powerful antioxidants is vitamin E. Walnuts are good sources of vitamin E, as well.
-Vitamin E is an antioxidant, neuroprotector and it has anti-inflammatory properties.
-Scientists have found that patients with Alzheimer’s disease have low levels of vitamin E. So, consuming foods rich in vitamin E may be good against Alzheimer’s disease or dementia.
+Moreover, walnuts are good sources of vitamin E. Vitamin E is an antioxidant with anti-inflammatory properties.
+Scientists have found that patients with Alzheimer’s disease have low levels of vitamin E. A handful of walnuts provides 4% of the Daily Value!

 What is the best time to eat walnuts?